-Francesco Tommasi is a PhD candidate in Human Sciences, curriculum in Psychology, University of Verona, Italy.
+Francesco Tommasi is a postdoctoral researcher in Psychology at the University of Verona.
 His research interests can be dived into two broad areas: work and organizational psychology, and educational science.
-In the respect to the first, work and organizational psychology themes can be summarized; meaningful work and sources of meaning in work; individualization of work; decision-making process, debiasing and self-nudging intervention; critical perspectives in work and organizational psychology; employability and link proactive behaviour as a means for fostering individuals’ inclusion at work in the labour market.
-In the respect to the area of educational science, broad themes of interest are vocational education and training (VET); initial VET, soft skills; industry 4.0 and VET.
-These interests are supported by his published and under-review articles connected to his collaboration with the APRESO research group, the CARVET research centre of the University of Verona and his activity in national and international collaboration and projects.
+In the respect to the first, work and organizational psychology themes can be summarized; meaningful work and sources of meaning in work; individualization of work; decision-making process, debiasing and self-nudging intervention; critical perspectives in work and organizational psychology; employability and link proactive behavior as a means for fostering individuals’ inclusion at work in the labor market.
+In the respect to the area of educational science, broad themes of interest are vocational education and training (VET); initial VET, soft skills; industry 4.0, and VET.
+These interests are supported by his published and under-review articles connected to his collaboration with the APRESO research group, the CARVET research center of the University of Verona, and his activity in national and international collaboration and projects.

 Click on the module to see the timetable and course details.

 |Bachelor's degree in Psychological Sciences for Training and Professional Development||Didactics for TVET (2022/2023)||9||9|

 There you will find information, resources and services useful during your time at the University (Student’s exam record, your study plan on ESSE3, Distance Learning courses, university email account, office forms, administrative procedures, etc.).
 You can log into MyUnivr with your GIA login details.MyUnivr

 |Proactive interventions at work||10/15/18|

 |Lifelong learning: organizational training and vocational training||1/15/15|

 |member||Collegio Didattico di Psicologia per la Formazione - Department Human Sciences|